Torah Umesorah: Partners in Torah

 Under the guidance of Rabbi Eli Gewirtz, Torah Umesorah began a new initiative to promote Jewish adult education.
-Partners in Torah matches Jewish men and women across the globe who want to study Jewish text or to know more about their heritage with a compatible study partners for up to an hour a week of interactive study by phone or Skype and, if possible, in person.
+Partners in Torah matches Jewish men and women across the globe who want to study Jewish text or to know more about their heritage with compatible study partners for up to an hour a week of interactive study by phone or Skype and, if possible, in person.

-By 2009, the international Partners in Torah had more than 30,000 members, as documented in their new book, released in 2009.
+By 2009, the international Partners in Torah had more than 30,000 members, as documented in Gerwitz's book.
 By July 2017 it had connected over 72,000 Jewish adults for weekly study.
+In 2017.
+Partners in Torah became an independent organization and continued to expand its scope.

+In early 2019, an anonymous donor challenged Partners in Torah to use technology to drastically increase its reach and impact, reduce costs, and collect data on participant activity.
+Blessed with a significant grant to support this effort, Partners in Torah successfully launched the first version of a technology platform in early 2020, just before the onset of Covid.
+The platform, which algorithmically matches participants with a suitable study partner, has a built-in follow-up system and provides real-time, transparent data on participation and satisfaction.